 The Mix and Go Concrete Mixer is a dynamic and intelligently designed product offering under the Eterra brand.
 It is a heavy duty skid steer mounted concrete mixer that allows you to scoop up the material, mix it on the go and then dispense the material in three different methods.
-A manual side chute allows the operator to quickly and efficiently dispense the concrete from the side of the attachment.
+A manual side chute allows the operator to efficiently dispense the concrete from the side of the attachment.
 It also has a hydraulically operated center chute with a dispenser hose that gives the operator even more flexibility to place the material anywhere.
 The center chute not only lets you dispense concrete but it also works as a sand bag filler.
 You can also just pour the finished batch out the front of the mixer in one big pour.

 Mix and Go Concrete Mixers use a heavy duty steel hopper and Hardox 400 steel mixing paddles, an simple and efficient chain drive system, and utilize a durable cutting edge for scooping material.
 A removable grade incorporates bag splitters to make loading the hopper that much more simple.

 If you need a unit with more than 16 cu. ft. capacity, check out the BMX-600 (21 cu. ft. capacity)

 Select Product Options Above